 - Income tax.
 Because tax laws are frequently changing, it is becoming exceedingly difficult to deal with them.
 Therefore, manual tax preparation is becoming more and more difficult and time-consuming.
 Fortunately, tax preparation software is currently available for companies.
 Therefore, instead of processing tax manually, companies can use computer software to perform the same functions.
 As a result, even complex calculations can be performed via computers in a short period of time.

 - Audit.
 Information technology has also computerized the auditing profession.
 If auditors perform auditing functions manually, it takes time.
 However, audit software packages are currently available for auditors.
 For example, trial balance software enables auditors to input the working trial balance, handle all types of adjusting entries, and automatically compute the adjusted trial balance.

 - Word processing.
 Word processing is computer-assisted creation, editing, correcting, manipulation, storage, and printing of textual data.
 Accountants use word processing software to prepare reports, billings, memos, and financial statements.

 - Graphics software.
 Graphics can be prepared using graphics software.
 Graphics can be printed on paper or displayed on slides, transparencies, and photos.
 Many auditors and managerial accountants use the graphics software to graph the data in financial statements and reports.

-Modern accounting is an aspect of business that is always needed.
+Modern accounting is an aspect of the business that is always needed.
 Without accounting, the business world will collapse.
 As technology continues to develop, accounting will as well.
-Some of the ways that IT has impacted the modern accounting are more accuracy, faster processing, better reporting, increased functionality, and centralized computerized accounting systems.
+Some of the ways that IT has impacted modern accounting are more accuracy, faster processing, better reporting, increased functionality, and centralized computerized accounting systems.